Tipton railway station

 Tipton railway station is located in the industrial town of Tipton in the borough of Sandwell, West Midlands, England and was known as Tipton Owen Street until 1968.
-It is situated on the West Coast Main Line.
+It is situated on the Rugby-Birmingham-Stafford branch of the West Coast Main Line.
 The station is operated by West Midlands Railway, which also provides all services.

-At the southern end of the station, there was a level crossing, though this was closed in January 2010 on the opening of a relief road which undercuts the railway.

-The station was closed in early 2010 for refurbishment which allowed the platforms to be extended to accommodate longer trains than previously.
+The station was closed from September 2009 to March 2010 for refurbishment which allowed the platforms to be extended to accommodate longer trains than previously, and to remove a level crossing at the southern end of the station on the opening of a relief road which undercuts the railway.
 The redevelopment also included new waiting areas, easier access to the station, increased car park size, new subway, improved security and a new bus interchange.

 Services

 Tipton is served by West Midlands Railway services on the Stour Valley Line, operated on behalf of Transport for West Midlands.

 As of February 2025, it is served by: